temochka/queueing_rabbit/README.md

 QueueingRabbit provides a Ruby DSL to interact with RabbitMQ.
 It is fairly flexible and allows you to integrate with existing infrastructure and naming conventions.
 It currently offers gems [bunny](https://github.com/ruby-amqp/bunny) and [amqp](https://github.com/ruby-amqp/amqp) as supported back-ends.

+## Disclaimer

+I built this gem at [Wildbit](http://wildbit.com) in 2012.
+Back then there weren’t any solid generic queueing systems targeting RabbitMQ for Ruby.
+The gem was open-sourced in early 2013, but I never put any effort in selling it to the community.
+Even though the gem is working, maintained, and is still used by Wildbit in production, in the long run you should be better with now-existing mainstream alternatives like [hutch](https://github.com/gocardless/hutch) and [sneakers](https://github.com/jondot/sneakers).

 ## Example

 The following Ruby program publishes an excerpt of Joseph Brodsky’s poem line by line to a RabbitMQ exchange and prints received messages on the screen.